Grayson/pluginmanager/README.markdown

 * [Nu](http://programming.nu/) - Nu is a great, newish language by Tim Burks.
 I'm a big fan of Nu and have written several different components in it available on [Github](http://github.com/Grayson).
 You can download Nu [here](http://programming.nu/downloads).

+* [MacRuby](http://www.macruby.org/) - Sure, [RubyCocoa](http://rubycocoa.sourceforge.net/) is included with Mac OS X, but I got tired of fighting with it.
+MacRuby is a pain in a lot of ways, but it's less buggy and much easier to work with than RubyCocoa.
+I still wish I could have gotten RC to work, but if you want Ruby, you'll need to get MacRuby as well.
+Make sure to read the note below if using MacRuby.

 * [JSCocoa](http://inexdo.com/JSCocoa) - JSCocoa connects Cocoa to the JavascriptCore found in Webkit/Safari.
 It works wonders with easy integration in Objective-C applications.
 You can even use it as a framework or by compiling it directly into the code.
 It can be downloaded from its [Github page](http://github.com/parmanoir/jscocoa/tree/master).

 * [LuaCore](http://gusmueller.com/lua/) - Lua was one of my favorite plugin languages for a long time since it is so easily integrated with C.  Although I've rolled my own code around the [LuaObjCBridge](http://luaforge.net/projects/luaobjcbridge/), I decided to go with Gus Mueller's LuaCore framework for this project.
 It can be downloaded from its [project page](http://gusmueller.com/lua/).

 * [CamelBones](http://camelbones.sourceforge.net/index.html) - CamelBones provides Perl support.
 However, I have to encourage lots of testing prior to using it.
 I had problems getting a version of CamelBones that worked on my Mac and I've heard that there are some problems based on which version of Perl you're using or which processor your Mac uses.
 Just the same, I'm assuming that if you have a version of CamelBones that works for you, the plugin manager will work as well.
+If you want Perl and Ruby support in the same application, make sure you read the note below on MacRuby.

 ## Contact information